Kitware/pybsm/docs/release_notes/pending_release.rst

 * Renamed `typing` job to `mypy`.

-* Swapped out pipeline to use a shared pipeline from `nrtk`.
+* Swapped out pipeline to use a shared pipeline.

 Documentation